w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/invarch-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the Acala parachain:
+Here you will find a variety of dashboards that help visualize data from the Acala parachain:

 - [InvArch](https://dune.com/substrate/invarch): This dashboard provides a comprehensive view of InvArch chain-state and information about DAO Staking.